 Arsenal building of Cietokšnis has recently been converted into Mark Rothko art museum.
 This Jewish abstract painter was born in pre-WW1 Daugavpils.
 However, the overpriced museum hosts merely a few of his works with the rest of largely empty halls dedicated to his life story or temporary (non-Rothko) exhibits.

-Other interesting locations include the Daugavpils fortress information center (near Mark Rothko museum) in a former Water Tower building, the buildings at main park which includes former Fortess commander office and a military hospital as well as the gates.
-Multiple monuments and graves exist in the area for warlords of various nationalities, however they are not architecturally appeasing.
+Other interesting locations include the Daugavpils fortress information center (near Mark Rothko museum) in a former Water Tower building, the buildings at the main park which includes former Fortress Commander office and a military hospital as well as the gates.
+Multiple monuments and graves exist in the area for warlords of various nationalities, however, they are not architecturally appealing.

 Cietoksnis (Fortress) is located a couple kilometers west of downtown and may be accessed by bus.